RehanRabbani/todo-services/README.md

 # todo-services
-In this we following features;
+In this we have following features;

 LIB:
 1. express server.